geramazen/GuestBook/README.md

 # GuestBook
-Guest Book is a web application which allow to user to add a messages to other people and repley to their messages.
+Guest Book is a web application which allow to user to add messages to other people and reply to their messages.

 ## Built With:
 <ul>